sposso/Semantic-Reconstruction-using-fNIRS-signal/README.md

 ### Observation about the data :
 1. The fNIRS data only contains oxygenated hemoglobin (HbO) concentrations.
 2. The data provided is already preprocessed and involves the following steps: discontinuities and spike artifices are removed using nirsLab.
 Then, the signal is filtered by a band-pass between 0.01 and 0.1 Hz to remove physiological noise.
 Subsequently, the wavelength data is converted to oxygenated and deoxygenated hemoglobin concentration using the modified Beer-Lambert Law
 3. The dataset does not contain the original stimuli used in the experiments.

+## A bit of explanation of the repository's scripts

+1. **Deep_models.py** It contains the BiLSTM-based decoder used in the experiments.
+2. **Utils.py** It contains several functions used in the paper.
+The most useful functions are:
+  - **Regression_experiment_data**.
+This function loads the fNIRS  data from the large-scale study and the word embedding vectors of the stimuli for a given subject.
+  + **Pilot_regression_experiment_data**.
+This function loads the fNIRS data from the pilot study and the word embedding vectors of the stimuli for a given subject.
+  * **Train_val** This function is used to train the BiLSTM-based decoder.
+It includes Earlystopping and Scheduler function.